What is Apache Kafka?

 A common challenge for Kafka admins is providing an architecture for the topics / partitions in the cluster which can support the data velocity coming from producers.
 Most times this is a shot in the dark because OOB solutions do not provide any actionable insight on activity for your topics / partitions.
 Let’s investigate how Unravel can help shed some light into this.

 On the producer side it can be a challenge in deciding on how to partition topics on the Kafka level.
 Producers can choose to send messages via key or use a round-robin strategy when no key has been defined for a message.
-Choosing the correct # of partitions for your data velocity is important in ensuring we have a real time architecture that is performant.
+Choosing the correct # of partitions for your data velocity are important in ensuring we have a real time architecture that is performant.

 Let’s use Unravel to get a better understanding on how the current architecture is performing.
 We can then use this insight in guiding us in choosing the correct # of partitions.